Chandramadhan/AgriChatBot--TECHWORM/README.md

 streamlit run app.py

-You’ll see a local link like http://localhost:8501 to open in your browser.
+Once launched, open the link shown in your terminal (e.g. http://localhost:8501) to interact with the chatbot.
 🎨 UI Overview

     🧑‍🌾 Chat Panel: Ask farming-related questions in your native language